yetanalytics/lrsql/doc/env_vars.md

 ### Tuning

-The following options are used for advanced database tuning and may affect DB schema and performance.
+The following options are used for advanced database performance tuning and may affect DB schema and performance.
 Use with caution.

 | Env Var              | Config        | Description                         | Default |
 | -------------------  | ------------- | ----------------------------------- | ------- |